ibm-cloud-docs/codeengine/data-portability.md

 ### Tools required for exporting data
 {: #ools}

-For exporting {{site.data.keyword.codeengineshort}} data, you need to download and install the following commandline tools:
+For exporting {{site.data.keyword.codeengineshort}} data, you need to download and install the following command-line tools:

 - The {{site.data.keyword.cloud_notm}} CLI client
     - Visit the {{site.data.keyword.cloud_notm}} CLI [Getting started page](/docs/cli?topic=cli-getting-started) to install the CLI client for your operating system.